GP Stage 3 Simulated Consultation - Patient 1

 You are made even more angry to discover that you will no longer receive further supplies of your IBD trial medication, which you commenced last month.
 This is the only medication that has worked to settle your loose stools and abdominal pain, and feel betrayed after being told by the GP just last week that the trial will last a minimum of 3 months.
 You are losing trust in the medical profession, and would like information on how to make a complaint.

 By profession, you are an actor and as a result of your numerous IBD exacerbations and hospital admissions (prior to commencing the trial medication) you have struggled to obtain long-term work.
 You fear that stopping the trial medication will lead to a further exacerbation, and thus compound your on-going employment challenges.
+You smoke 20 cigarettes/day as you have read this can reduce the frequency of your flares.
 At home, you live with your partner who is increasingly anxious regarding your unpredictable health.
 Despite the empathetic efforts of the doctor, you do not feel that the doctor fully understands your predicament, and would like to submit a formal complaint.

 This case tests three key areas – maintaining confidentiality, appeasing upset patients and dealing with complaints.
 The initial challenge is to provide sufficient explanation as to why the clinic has been delayed, without divulging confidential information about Mr Jones’ presentation.
 Candidates breaching patient confidentiality in this case, will unfortunately be deemed unsuitable for GP training.
 Thereafter, candidates are tested on managing an angry patient, providing an appropriate apology as well as suggesting solutions.
 As per all consultations, it is essential to also address social and employment factors, in taking a comprehensive history.